 At least 2 months pre-departure: visit your vet

 If your pet has not been previously vaccinated against rabies† or is due a rabies booster then ensure this is done.
-If your pet does not have a passport then ask your vet to issue a PETS passport.
 Ensure that your pet is microchipped.

 † After the first rabies vaccination you must wait 21 days prior to travel.
 This does not apply to boosters if they are given on time.

 1 month pre-departure: visit your vet